Conarix/easy-args/README.md

 2. Place it in your project directory or include path
 3. Include it in your source files: `#include "easyargs.h"`

-No compilation or linking required -- it's header-only!
+No compilation or linking required &mdash; it's header-only!